paulmooreparks/Tortilla/README.md

 ## Implemented on the Tortilla Emulation Platform

 This project implements a virtual CPU (called "Maize") on a library that enables the creation of virtual CPUs (called "Tortilla").
-See the file Maize.txt for more details on the CPU assembly language and the system that runs on it.
+See the file [Maize.txt](https://github.com/paulmooreparks/Tortilla/blob/master/Maize.txt) for more details on the CPU assembly language and the system that runs on it.

+The goal is to create a "BIOS" layer above the virtual devices, a simple OS, a subset of Unix/Linux system calls (interrupt $80), and finally an implementation of a C/C++ compiler (likely Clang or GCC) that will compile and link to Maize machine code.

 ## Hello, World